 On Sunday mornings there is a Collectors fair from 09:00-14:00, like coins and stamps.
 The 2nd floor of the market has also been converted into a touristy ‘cultural’ centre.
 It sells locally produced items such as port and honey, and handicrafts.

-NEW FOOD HALL, May 2014: gastronomical area, representing the best restaurants and chefs of Lisbon & 750 seats!
+Next to the food market: FOOD HALL: gastronomical area, representing the best restaurants and chefs of Lisbon & 750 seats!

 Mercado da Ribeira (River Market) Lisbon: Time Out magazine food pavilion